jaspertc-cheanue/notes/README.md

 # 2023-12-05
 - Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge to stay current in the ever-evolving field of technology.
 Embrace collaboration, as working together with others can lead to more innovative solutions and a stronger understanding of different perspectives.
 Don't be afraid to ask for help, whether it' s from a colleague, a mentor, or a search engine.
 Remember that code is a tool, not the end goal, and always keep your eyes on the bigger picture to ensure your work serves a purpose.
 Finally, take pride in your craft and enjoy the journey, because programming is an incredibly rewarding and exciting field to explore.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance can be important, it should not be done prematurely.
+It's better to write clear and maintainable code first, and only optimize when necessary, based on profiling and measurements.
+Focusing too much on optimization early on can lead to complex and hard-to-maintain code, which can cause more problems in the long run.